thousand-oaks-perl-mongers/thousand-oaks-perl-mongers.github.io/README.md

 # thousand-oaks-perl-mongers.github.io
-The Thousand Oaks Perlmongers Website

-This is the repository that holds the built webpages for the Thousand Oaks.pm website.
+This is the repository that holds the [ThousandOaks.pm presentations website](http://thousand-oaks-perl-mongers.github.io).